NuevoFoundation/workshops/content/english/debugging/07-testing.md

 ## Integration Tests
 Only once your unit tests have succeeded should you start integration tests.
 Integration tests look at how multiple components of your program work together to see if they output the correct/expected value.
 An integration test could call a function that calls many other functions, or affects many different parts of the program.

 Just because your unit tests work doesn’t mean your integration tests work.
-You could write an integration test for your calculator app by testing a series of arithmetic operations, such as performing addition then multiplication and checking the result.
+You could write an integration test for your calculator app by testing a series of arithmetic operations, such as performing addition and then multiplication, and checking the result.